 What is the difference between Cacio and Formaggio?

-Yes, you might be thinking: Isn’t formaggio the word for Cheese in Italian?
-The answer is yes.
+Yes, you might be thinking: Isn't formaggio the word for Cheese in Italian?
+The answer is YES!

-The Roman Cacio e Pepe a true Italian favorite
+The Roman Dish: an Italian favorite

 Nothing more and nothing less than cheese and black pepper, simplicity in a dish!